-Pressure vessels are used to store fuel in a car or truck (15 to 150 liters in volume), akin to a gas tank for a combustion-type engine, or for bulk storage applications.
-The largest market is for smaller on-vehicle tanks, which are classified into types:
+Pressure vessels are used to store fuel in a car, truck or bus (15 to 150 liters in volume), akin to a gas tank for a combustion-type engine, or for bulk storage applications.
+Vessels are currently classified in four types:

 Type I: All-metal construction, generally steel.

 Type III: Metal liner with full composite overwrap, generally aluminum, with a carbon fiber composite; the composite materials carry the structural loads.

 Each vessel type has its benefits and liabilities.
 Type I vessels are the least expensive, with estimated production costs of roughly $5 per liter of volume.
 The metalworking skills and equipment needed to produce them are widely available internationally.
 To their detriment, Type I vessels also are the heaviest, weighing approximately 3.0 lb/liter (1.4 kg/liter).
 By comparison, Type II vessels cost about 50 percent more to manufacture but can reduce the weight of the storage containers by 30 to 40 percent.
 Type III and Type IV vessels take the weight savings even further, weighing between 0.75 and 1.0 lb/liter (0.3 and 0.45 kg/liter).
 The cost of Type III and Type IV vessels, however, is roughly two times greater than Type II vessels and 3.5 times greater than the all-metal Type I tanks.

-Built in cooperation with the U.S. Air Force Research Laboratory (Wright-Patterson AFB, Ohio) and the University of Texas (Austin, Texas), it was installed on the FASTRAC 1 (Formation Autonomy Spacecraft with Thrust, Relnav, Attitude and Crosslink) satellite, The 1.9L tank was approximately 6 inches (152 mm) in diameter, 7 to 8 inches (178 to 203 mm) in length and weighed only about 0.44 lb (0.2 kg).
-The tank was filament-wound with T700 carbon fiber supplied by Toray Carbon Fibers America Inc. (Flower Mound, Texas) wet out with CTD’s proprietary KIBOKO toughened epoxy resin.
-It had an operational pressure of 200 psi, a proof pressure of 1,000 psi, with a burst pressure between 2,000 and 2,500 psi.
+A fifth, all-composite, linerless Type V tank has been the pressure vessel industry’s holy grail for years.
+Recently, one company, Composites Technology Development Inc. (CTD, Lafayette, Colo.), successfully designed, tested and built such a tank for argon gas storage on the FASTRAC 1 (Formation Autonomy Spacecraft with Thrust, Relnav, Attitude and Crosslink) satellite, The 1.9L tank, at 6 inches (152 mm) in diameter, 7 to 8 inches (178 to 203 mm) in length, weighed only 0.44 lb (0.2 kg).
+It was filament-wound with T700 carbon fiber supplied by Toray Carbon Fibers America Inc. (Flower Mound, Texas) wet out with CTD’s proprietary KIBOKO toughened epoxy resin.
+It had an operational pressure of 200 psi, a proof pressure of 1,000 psi, and a burst pressure between 2,000 and 2,500 psi.